 - Wastewater backing up in your home’s drains.

-In addition to these visual signs, you’ll also begin smelling signs of trouble.
+Along with these visual signs, you’ll also begin smelling signs of trouble.
 You’ll start to smell the raw sewage that doesn’t have anywhere else to go.
 This smell will be hard to miss, as it will often hang over your drainage field and find its way into your home if left untreated.

-Septic systems are usually straightforward to maintain, but since they are a sewage treatment system, they can present a real health risk if not cared for properly.
-When the septic system isn’t pumped, and blockages begin to develop, raw sewage can start to seep into the ground around it.
-If the soil becomes saturated enough, the waste can reach the surface, where it can come into contact with your family and cause innumerable diseases in the process.
+Septic systems are usually straightforward to maintain, but since they are sewage treatment systems, they can present a real health risk if not cared for properly.
+When the septic system isn’t pumped and blockages begin to develop, raw sewage can start to seep into the ground around it.
+If the soil becomes saturated enough, the waste can reach the surface and come into contact with your family, potentially causing innumerable diseases in the process.
 Following a regular pumping and maintenance routine can help you prevent the potential for diseases from spreading.

 In addition to creating a breeding ground for disease, a blocked septic system can lead to the system as a whole failing irreversibly.
-A single blockage, if caught in time, isn’t likely to damage the system beyond repair, but consistently failing to maintain the septic system can compound the stress the system is under.
+If caught in time, a single blockage isn’t likely to damage the system beyond repair, but consistently failing to maintain the septic system can compound the stress the system is under.
 Eventually, the damage can require that a new system be installed.

 Regularly pumping your septic tank is the best way to keep your home safe and healthy.
 For tips for maintaining your septic system, or to consult a septic replacement specialist serving Delaware County, Chester County, and Montgomery County, give the Delaware Valley Septic, Sewer, and Storm team a call today!